joagre/ratatoskr/ideas/r.md

 ## No implicit numeric conversion

-A binary operator which operates on numerical values requires the operands to be of the same type.
+An binary operator which operates on numerical values requires the operands to be of the same type.
 No implicit numeric conversion is performed.